sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 Clusters must be registered to become visible in the web UI.
 Each registered cluster must have a name and a list of one or more cluster member URLs corresponding to the backend REST API.

+_**NOTE**: Individual Cluster resources may list the API URLs for a single stand-alone backend or multiple backends which are members of the same etcd cluster.
+Creating a Cluster resource which lists multiple backends not belonging to the same cluster will result in unexpected behavior._

 #### Register a single cluster

 With `sensuctl` configured for the `gateway` cluster, run `sensuctl create` on the yaml or JSON below to register cluster `alpha`: